light-ripple/ripple-docker/README.md

 # Ripple Docker Setup Guide!

-Big thanks to Emily/Sunpy for helping with lost of things!
+Big thanks to Emily/Sunpy for helping with lots of things!

 Only edit options besides the ones mentioned here if you know what you're doing.
 The steps described should be sufficient to get a functioning instance of ripple up and running